raysan5/challenges/01_challenge_blocks/README.md

  - Collision detection and resolution
  - Textures loading and drawing
  - Fonts loading and text drawing
- - Sounds loading and playing
+ - Sounds and music loading and playing

 **NOTE:** All code provided is in C language for simplicity and clearness but it's up to the student to use more complex C++ code structures (OOP) if desired.